mweagle/Sparta/content/docs/eventsources/sns/index.md

 ## <a href="{{< relref "#wrappingUp" >}}">Wrapping Up</a>

 With the `lambdaFn` fully defined, we can provide it to `sparta.Main()` and deploy our service.
-The workflow below is shared by all SNS-triggered lambda:
+The workflow below is shared by all SNS-triggered lambda function:

   * Define the lambda function (`echoSNSEvent`).
   * If needed, create the required [IAMRoleDefinition](https://godoc.org/github.com/mweagle/Sparta*IAMRoleDefinition) with appropriate privileges if the lambda function accesses other AWS services.